ConceptLab: Creative Concept Generation using VLM-Guided Diffusion Prior Constraints: Experiments

 \subsection{Additional Analysis}

 \paragraph{Using the Prior. } We now turn to validate the use of our prior constraints.
 To this end, we compare ConceptLab to two baselines.
-First, we consider ConceptLab \textit{without} passing the text encoding through the Diffusion Prior $P$, a method which we call CLIP-ConceptLab, as all loss objectives from~\Cref{eq:objective} are computed over the text conditioning space, $E_y(\cdot)$.
+First, we consider ConceptLab \textit{without} passing the text encoding through the Diffusion Prior, a method which we call CLIP-ConceptLab, as all objectives from~\Cref{eq:objective} are computed over the text conditioning space, $E_y(\cdot)$.
 Next, we compare to a variant of ConceptLab using Stable Diffusion~\cite{rombach2022high}.
 Specifically, we collect images of each negative class and apply our CLIP-space constraints between the collected images and denoised images $x_0$ computed throughout training using a DDIM scheduler~\cite{song2021denoising}.
 We note this is not an existing method but rather our attempt to ``implement'' ConceptLab with Stable Diffusion, which we call SD-ConceptLab.

 The results are illustrated in~\Cref{fig:ablations_sd_clip_loss}.
-As can be seen, SD-ConceptLab often fails to align with the constraints, as can be seen in the first two rows, or generates inconsistent images between different prompts featuring the same learned token.
+As can be seen, SD-ConceptLab often fails to align with the constraints, as shown in the first two rows, or generates inconsistent images between different prompts featuring the same learned token.
 While CLIP-ConceptLab usually does a surprisingly good job at respecting the constraints, it tends to be more inconsistent between different prompts.
 This aligns well with our insight that applying the Diffusion Prior over $E_y(v_*)$ encourages the generated instances of $v_*$ to better uphold the textual constraints.

 \paragraph{Balancing the Constraints. } In~\Cref{fig:experiments_pos_weight}, we explore the effect of the weighting between the positive and negative constraints as defined in~\Cref{eq:objective}.
 As shown, when a low weight is given to the positive similarity, the resulting images do not align with the target positive category.
 Conversely, when the weight is too large, the negative constraints are generally ignored, and the resulting images depict existing concepts found in the list of negative concepts.
-We find that setting $\lambda=1$ results in images that nicely balance both constraints.
+We find that setting $\lambda=1$ nicely balances both constraints.